 (You can get a PDF version of this figure if you want a closer look.)

-Again, we’re looking at the Top 10 most-cited papers that were published in the 1950s, 1960s, and so on.
-This means that while the eleventh most-cited paper from the 1980s might outscore the fourth most-cited paper from the 1950s in terms of cumulative citations, the former does not appear here whereas the latter does.
-There are some striking patterns.
+Again, we’re looking at the Top 10 most-cited articles that were published in the 1950s, 1960s, and so on.
+This means, first, while the eleventh most-cited article from the 1980s might outscore the fourth most-cited from the 1950s in terms of cumulative citations, the former does not appear here whereas the latter does.
+Second, books are not included, even though it’s clear from other work that the most important books were and remain central to the field.
+Bearing those caveats in mind, there are some striking patterns.
 One thing to notice is the rise of articles from the Annual Review of Sociology in the 2000s.
 Another is the increasing heterogeneity of outlets.
 Of the top ten papers written in the 1950s or before, seven appear in the American Sociological Review, two in the American Journal of Sociology, and one in Social Forces.
 (That is SF’s only entry in the list, as it happens.)
 ASR and AJS rule the 1960s, too.
 After that, though, there’s more variety.
-Strikingly, for the 2000s only one of the ten most-cited articles is from ASR and none is from AJS—a complete reversal of the pattern of the ‘50s and ‘60s.
+Strikingly, for the 2000s only one of the ten most-cited articles is from ASR and none is from AJS—a complete reversal of the pattern of the ’50s and ’60s.
 You can also see the long shadow of post-war university expansion and “Boomer Sociology”.
-The most-cited work from before 1970 is not nearly as widely cited as the most-cited work from the ‘70s and ‘80s, despite having been around longer.
-The drop-off in citation numbers in the Top 10s from the ‘90s and ‘00s is to be expected as those papers are younger.
+The most-cited work from before 1970 is not nearly as widely cited as the most-cited work from the ’70s and ’80s, despite having been around longer.
+The drop-off in citation numbers in the Top 10s from the ’90s and ’00s is to be expected as those papers are younger.
 American dominance—or insularity—is also evident, as the only non-U.S. journal to make any of the lists is Sociology, and that was in the 1970s.

 Turning to the subject matter of the papers, I think you can see the importance of articles whose main contribution is either a methodological technique or a big idea.
 There are fewer papers where a specific empirical finding is the main contribution.
 If you want to hang in there as one of the most-remembered papers from your decade, it seems, give people a good concept to work with or a powerful tool to use.
 Of course, it’s also true that people tend to have a lot of unread books lying around the house and unused drill attachments in the garage.